mathijsdeen/ClusterBootstrap/README.md

 # ClusterBootstrap

 ClusterBootstrap is an R package that provides functionality for performing (generalized) linear mixed models for the analysis of clustered data.
-You can download it from github with \code{devtools}:
+You can download it from github with `devtools`:

 ```{R}
 #install.packages("devtools")